elastic/ecctl/docs/ecctl_deployment_template_create.md

 ### Options

 ```
-      --file string                    It will cause the returned deployment templates which are valid for the specified stacks version.
+  -f, --file string                    Deployment template definition.
   -h, --help                           help for create
       --hide-instance-configurations   Hides instance configurations - only visible when using the JSON output.
-      --template-id string             It will create the deployment template with the specified ID rather than auto-generating an ID.
+      --template-id string             Optional deployment template ID.
+Otherwise the deployment template will be created with an auto-generated ID.
 ```

 ### Options inherited from parent commands